Frequently Asked Questions for Facilities

 Do I have to collect a tax on medical marijuana purchases?

 Yes.
 Per section 4 of Article XIV, dispensaries are required to collect four percent of the retail price for the Missouri Veteran’s Health and Care fund in addition to, any general state and local sales and use taxes that apply to retail sales.

-What forms of payment does Jet Pay accept?
+What forms of payment will the department accept?

-Jet Pay will accept electronic Check (ACH), Mastercard, Visa, Discover, American Express and any gift card issued by those credit cards.
+The department will accept electronic Check (ACH), MasterCard, Visa, Discover, American Express and any gift card issued by those credit cards.

 When will you award facility licenses?

 The department will accept applications from 8:00 a.m.
 CST Aug.
 3, 2019, until 4:00 p.m.
 CST on Aug.
 17, 2019, for cultivation, manufacturing, dispensary and testing facilities.
 For transportation and seed to sale entities, the department will begin accepting applications at 8:00 a.m.
 CST Aug.
 3, 2019, and will accept these applications indefinitely.
 The department will award or deny a license and/or certification within 150 days of a complete application’s submission.